-1.2 Adaptation of existing transportation arrangements to the network code
+1.3 Adaptation of existing transportation arrangements to the network code

-Transmission system operators shall amend all relevant clauses in capacity contracts and/or relevant clauses in general terms and conditions relating to the allocation of capacity at relevant interconnection points, as defined in 1.1, in accordance with the terms of the network code.
+The network code(s) shall provide that Transmission System Operators amend all relevant clauses in capacity contracts and/or relevant clauses in general terms and conditions relating to the allocation of capacity at relevant interconnection points, as defined in paragraph 1.2, in accordance with the terms of the network code.
 The relevant clauses shall be amended within six months after entry into force of the network code.
 This requirement shall apply regardless of whether the relevant contracts or general terms and conditions provide for such an amendment.
-Point 2.4.2 remains unaffected.
+Paragraph 2.4.2 remains unaffected.